Viewing images

 Here are the steps to make some minimal adjustments to the colors:

-2. Now drag the leftmost slider of the lower, purple slider to the right.
+3. Now drag the leftmost slider of the lower, purple slider to the right.
 Do this until the blocky, purple background of the image tiles disappears and you can see the purple outline of the brain.
 For this data, you’ll be dragging the slider until it’s midway between the left edge and the center lock icon below the sliders.
+Try a value of “Min” = 15200.

-3. Now do it again for green.
+4. Now do it again for green.
 Click the eye next to the green slider to show the green channel, and the eye next to the purple channel to hide it.
 Drag the leftmost slide of the green bar until, again, the blocky background disappears and the brain outline is visible.
 For this data, try a location just to the left of the middle purple slider.
+Try “Min” = 11800.

 At this point (screenshot), the labeled neurons stand out in green against the purple background.
 Feel free to experiment with the other sliders.
-In practice, some tracers prefer to adjust the settings until the background is nearly invisible so the neuron signal is prominent, even if dim.
+Again, it’s a matter of preference, your data, and your display, among other things.

 sample in 2D after adjusting colors